rizo/onix/README.md

 # Resolve dependencies and generate a lock file.
 env.lock

-# A package set with all project packages.
+# A package set with all locked packages.
 env.pkgs

 # Start a shell for root packages.